ArchieAtkinson/berth/README.md

 Commands:
-  up     Start an environment (and build it if it doesn't exist) build  Build/rebuild an environment help   Print this message or the help of the given subcommand(s)
+  up     Start an environment (and build it if it doesn't exist) build  Build/rebuild an environment view   View environment definition after it has been parsed by berth help   Print this message or the help of the given subcommand(s)

 Options: